OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 Repair uses handoffs, and so can be tracked as with other cluster change operations.
 Once handoffs are complete, Tictac AAE should be re-enabled, e.g. by using `riak_client:tictacaae_resume_node().`.
 Once Tictac AAE confirms all vnodes are in-sync - then `participate_in_coverage` can be re-enabled.

-### Repair key ranges

-There may be circumstances where incidents have impacted the status of particular buckets, key ranges, or objects within a certain range of modified dates.
-To repair in these circumstances, a read repair for a range can be triggered across the whole cluster.

-Refer to the [API guide for AAE Fold](/docs/OtherAPI.md#aae-fold-api) for information on triggering a `repair_key_range` AAE fold.

-The aae_fold will send repair events to the `riak_kv_reader` queue, and progress can be tracked by tracking the queues log outputs.
-Each node's reader queue is limited to 1M requests, and requests over this limit will be discarded.
-This limit is not configurable in Riak 3.4.
-The `riak_kv_reader` process will dequeue items from the `riak_kv_reader` queue and prompt an internal GET request - which should there be a discrepancy will prompt a repair via `read_repair`.

-Repair key ranges is especially powerful for repairing keys across a cluster following a known incident with a given time range, and may prove to be quicker in some circumstances that awaiting for the delta to heal via active anti-entropy.

 ### Repair an individual leveled store

 The leveled backend is split into two parts - a journal, and a ledger.
 The journal is the log of all received changes, and is the source of truth in leveled.
 The ledger is a log-structured merge tree that provides a sorted view of the index keys, and object keys and metadata.
 As the journal is the source of truth, the ledger can be rebuilt from the journal, and leveled will do this automatically on startup when the ledger is missing.